 The Agribee™ is a define and spell bee, using agriculturally related words, for fourth and fifth grade students.
 The program is currently available to schools in Butte, Colusa, Glenn, Sutter, Tehama and Yuba Counties in California.

 Each participating school organizes a school-wide Agribee and identifies two finalists who compete in a regionally hosted Agribee Finals on November 16th at the Patrick Ranch Museum in Durham, California.
+Each participating school organizes a school-wide Agribee and identifies two finalists who compete in a regionally hosted Agribee Finals.

 The procedure is much like a standard spelling bee, with one major difference – each word must be defined and spelled.
 It promotes agriculture education in schools and gives students a rewarding opportunity to learn about the agriculture all around them.